pcardotatgit/Extended_TID_version_2/README.md

 All these feeds had been tested ( March 2020 ) and work.

-In this version of ETID, parser for all the feeds had been embeded as predifined resources into the application.
+In this version of ETID, parsers for every feeds in the feed list, had been embeded as predifined resources into the application.
 You are not supposed to modify them

-By the way, if you want to create your own parser for a new feed, go to the **how_to_update_parsers** section.
+By the way, if you want to create your own parser for a new feed, go to the **how_to_update_parsers** folder.

 <b>Remark</b> The last feed ( Toulouse black List ) is very big and takes more than 10 minutes to be parsed